Before You Can Bill: Medical Credentialing 101 Guide for Therapists

 If you are unsure about the popular insurance companies in your area, we recommend starting with these major payers.
 However, keep an eye out for local plans that are popular in your region.
 Check if the insurance company’s panel is currently accepting practitioners in your area of specialization.

-Most major insurance companies require extensive paperwork throughout the medical credentialing process, including completing the CAQH (the online medical credentialing database) and providing perso0nal details.
+Most major insurance companies require extensive paperwork throughout the medical credentialing process, including completing the CAQH (the online medical credentialing database) and providing personal details.
 You will need up-to-date information on your education, licensing, training, and experience.

 Avoid putting in all this effort only to find out that the insurer does not cover patients in your area!